Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Experiments

 \subsection{Main Experimental Results}

 In this section, we present the main experimental results.
 In particular, +~Multiple refers to models that are trained through our proposed framework with five positive instances.
 To facilitate a fair comparison with conventional CL with one single positive, we modify our dataset to follow a parallel structure, where only source-target pairs from different languages are included.
 For example, in our main experiments, we have six multi-lingual sentences in one group so this group will be converted into three random language pairs in the parallel dataset. +~Single refers to the models that are trained on this modified dataset.
 Note that the data in this modified dataset are the same as those in the original dataset, with the only difference being their structure and the model possesses an equal chance to see all sentences for one time in both datasets.
-Unless otherwise specified, both +~Multiple and +~Single refer to models trained \textbf{without} hard negatives.
+Unless otherwise specified, both +~Multiple and +~Single refer to models trained without hard negatives.

 More specifically, we aim to address two questions based on the overall results of various downstream tasks shown in Table~\ref{table_overall}. \textbf{Q1}: Does the utilization of multiple positives yield more substantial benefits to the model compared to conventional CL with a single positive? \textbf{Q2}: Does the effectiveness of leveraging multiple positives still hold for stronger sentence embedding models?
+Refer to Appendix~\ref{appendix2} for detailed results of different models.